 An overview of the history and future of career job opportunities.
-Students are required to identify electrical components used in electrical work and become familiar with tools and materials frequently used in the industry.
-(16/0)
+Students are required to identify electrical components used in

 Commercial-Residential Lab

 Practical experience in using electrical tools, making electrical connections and wiring remote control systems.
 Covers the installation of service equipment, grounds, conduit wiring and non-metallic wiring in different types of buildings.
 (0/192) Prerequisite: ELE:135